Laser / IPL

 IPL and laser treatments are similar to each other and can address similar problems, but they differ in how they target your skin.
 Laser treatments focus just one wavelength of light at your skin, while IPL uses light of several different wavelengths, similar to the flash of a camera.
 In treatment terms, IPL is like a shotgun — IPL light is scattered and less precise than that of a laser.
 This makes it less damaging to your skin, as IPL penetrates down to the second layer of your skin, the dermis, without damaging the top layer, the epidermis.
 Lasers are your sniper rifles — precise, focused, but with a greater risk of damaging your skin via treatment.

 The light from these types of treatments is absorbed by the pigment in your skin cells, which is converted into heat that is then used to destroy unwanted pigments that cause freckles, sun spots, and other skin conditions.
-In hair removal treatments, the heat destroys the target hair follicles so the unwanted hair can’t regrow.

 Another practical difference between laser and IPL is that, unlike lasers, IPL can treat a range of skin conditions at once due to it using multiple wavelengths of pulsating light during treatment.
 The light in IPL is designed to target certain colors in your skin, so you’ll likely see some evening of your skin tone as a result of IPL treatment, even if that wasn’t your primary reason for seeking treatment.